Chapter 2: Searching

 - Because it covers a wide range of subjects and material types, you may get an unreasonable number of results.

-- It has less extensive subject coverage when compared to subject-specific indexes.
+- It has less extensive subject coverage when compared to subject-specific databases.

-- Unlike subject-specific indexes, it lacks highly specialized search tools for every subject area (e.g. searching by chemical formula, study methodology).
+- Unlike subject-specific databases, it lacks highly specialized search tools for every subject area (e.g. searching by chemical formula, study methodology).